The Magic of Cyclical Ketosis

 A great choice is to enjoy some of the higher-carb veggies that you might normally be avoiding, things like eggplant, onions, garlic, or winter squashes for example.
 As with most things, moderation in amount and frequency is important.

-If you really miss them, even starchy foods such as potatoes, white rice and pasta can be eaten in small amounts (hint: cooking, cooling and then reheating starchy foods increases the amount of digestive-resistant starch in them; the translation for you here is that they’ll have less of an impact on your blood sugar level than they do if you eat them the first time around).
+If you really miss them and aren’t trying to be really strict with keto, even starchy foods such as potatoes, white rice and pasta can be eaten in small amounts (hint: cooking, cooling and then reheating starchy foods increases the amount of digestive-resistant starch in them.
+Translation: they’ll have less of an impact on your blood sugar level than they do if you eat them the first time around.

-On the days when you are eating more carbs, you’ll want to decrease your fat intake to keep your overall calories at a good level.
+On the days when you’re eating more carbs, you’ll want to decrease your fat intake a little to keep your overall calories at a good level.

 How often you have a “feasting” day will vary from person to person, based on your individual characteristics.
 I suggest starting with one day a week.
 If you are monitoring your blood glucose level, you’ll be able to tell when it’s time to add in some extra carbs.
-If you’re not, that’s ok – you can still keep an eye on your ketone levels as well as your weight to see what’s working and what’s not.
+But if not, that’s ok – you can still keep an eye on your ketone levels as well as your weight to see what’s working and what’s not.
+You can do it less frequently if you find that works best for you.

 I really enjoy all the great foods I get to eat on keto.
 But I also look forward to the days when I can have a little of my old favorites.
 Tell me I can never eat something again, and I’ll immediately want it all the time (sound familiar?!)
 But if I know I can look forward to having it at some point in the near future if I want to, that helps me a LOT with sticking to keto without feeling deprived.
 I hope it will for you too!
 I know you can do this!
 Keto on, friends!